AyyyStew/AlgorithmicTradingProjectShowCase/Backtesting/README.md

 # Backtester Lib

-This is a backtesting library used to rigorously backtest trading strategies within a flexible framework.
+## Overview

-Initially inspired by a casual discussion during a Brazilian Jiu-Jitsu class, this project has evolved from a simple script to a robust Python package designed for traders and developers alike.
+Backtester Lib is a Python-based library designed for the rigorous backtesting of trading strategies.
+It offers a flexible framework that allows for custom strategy implementation, adjustable trading fees, and compatibility with various datasets.

 ## Features

-- Comprehensive backtesting framework to evaluate trading strategies.
+- **Robust Backtesting**: Evaluate trading strategies with a comprehensive suite of tools.
-- Custom strategy definition and testing.
+- **Custom Strategy Definition**: Implement and test your own trading strategies.
-- Customizable trading fees and dataset compatibility.
+- **Adjustable Parameters**: Set trading fees and adapt to different datasets easily.
-- Efficient retrieval of key metrics from test results.
+- **Performance Metrics**: Efficiently extract key metrics from your backtest results.

 ## Technology Stack

-- **Programming Language** : Python
+- **Python**: Primary programming language.
-- **Libraries**: Pandas, Numpy, Scipy, Dask, Matplotlib
+- **Libraries**: Utilizes Pandas, Numpy, Scipy, Dask, and Matplotlib for data handling and visualization.
-- **Tools**: Jupyter Notebook
+- **Tools**: Developed and tested within Jupyter Notebooks.

 ## Quickstart

-Refer to the [HowToUse.ipynb](./HowToUse.ipynb) for detailed instructions.
-Below is a quick setup to get started:
+To start using Backtester Lib, refer to our detailed guide in [HowToUse.ipynb](./HowToUse.ipynb).
+Here’s a brief example to set up a backtest:

 ```python
 # Example of initializing and running a backtest